 If there are common side effects eg. laxative effect

-If you should avoid alcohol or if it non drowsy
+If you should avoid alcohol or if it non-drowsy

-3: Look at the medicinal and non-medicinal ingredients for ingredients you might be allergic to, or have reacted to in the past.
+3: Look at the medicinal and non-medicinal ingredients for ingredients you might be allergic to or have reacted to in the past.

 Just as you would do this with foods, do this with supplements.
 I have a wheat and gluten intolerance and generally limit or avoid dairy and sugar so this information is very important.
-I believe looking at the ingredients of all products you ingest in a good practice to adopt.
+I believe looking at the ingredients of all the products you ingest is a good practice to adopt.
 You develop a mindful connection between what you eat and how you feel in your body.

 If you’ve used a product before, check it each time you buy it.
 Manufacturers may make changes to ingredients from time to time.